30coins/3DGS-Multi-view-Rendering/README.md

 # 3DGS-Multi-view-Rendering
-I create a script, to produce  multi-view photos of an 3D
+I create a script, to produce multi-view rendered photos of 3DGS objects.
+Camera parameters can be calculated automatically.
+Hope it can help you getting successes in 3D domain!